vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Custom Spans

-You can add your own spans as well.
-And since we are using OpenTelemetry this part is not Next.js specific.
+OpenTelemetry enables you to add your own custom spans to trace using `@opentelemetry/api`.
+The following example demonstrates a function that fetches GitHub stars and adds a custom `fetchGithubStars` span to track the fetch request's result:

 ```ts
 import { trace } from '@opentelemetry/api'